Dublin Airport bombing

 On 29 November 1975, a bomb exploded in the arrivals terminal of Dublin Airport, killing a man and injuring nine other people.
 The Ulster Defence Association (UDA), a loyalist paramilitary group from Northern Ireland, claimed responsibility for the bombing.
-It was one of a series of loyalist bomb attacks in the Republic of Ireland between the late 1960s and mid 1970s.
+It was one of a series of loyalist bomb attacks in the Republic of Ireland between the late 1960s and mid-1970s.

 Background

 Loyalists had been carrying out bomb attacks in the Republic of Ireland, mainly in Dublin, and in border counties Cavan, Donegal, Louth and Monaghan, since the beginning of the Troubles in August 1969.
 Several of these had resulted in fatalities.
 Three civilians were killed and almost 200 injured in the 1972 and 1973 Dublin bombings, while 34 civilians were killed in the Dublin and Monaghan bombings in 1974, the deadliest attack of the Troubles.

 The bombing

 On the afternoon of 29 November 1975, a bomb exploded in the public toilets in the arrivals terminal of Dublin Airport.
 It killed Aer Lingus worker John Hayes (38), who lived in Balbriggan, and injured nine others.
 According to bomb experts the bomb was hidden in a toilet tissue dispenser and went off after Hayes washed his hands and was about to leave.
+His body would be discovered four hours later, buried under the rubble.
 The blast ripped through a wall into a public bar where about thirty people were sitting.
-The airport was evacuated and a second bomb was found and safely detonated by a bomb disposal team.
+The airport was evacuated and just after 2pm, two floors up on the mezzanine floor, a second bomb exploded but nobody was injured.
+After 3pm, a suitcase was discovered and was destroyed in a controlled explosion by the bomb disposal team.